KestrelComputer/kestrel/_posts/2015-03-11-why-not-machine-forth.md

     SW   T,0(A)
     drop

 We see it depends on two other macro expansions to function: `a!` and `drop`.
-When we fully expand these, we get this final result in memory (right-hand side eliminates the redundant `ADDI` instruction):
+When we recursively expand these, we get this final result in memory:

-    Unoptimized                     Optimized

     ORI  A,X0,T     ; a!
-ORI  A,X0,T
-    LW   T,0(SP)                    LW   T,0(SP)
-    ADDI SP,SP,4                    SW   T,0(A)
-    SW   T,0(A)                     LW   T,4(SP)
-    LW   T,0(SP)    ; drop          ADDI SP,SP,8
+    LW   T,0(SP)
     ADDI SP,SP,4
+    SW   T,0(A)
+    LW   T,0(SP)    ; drop
+    ADDI SP,SP,4

-One of these sequences appears for *every* occurance of `!` in any Machine Forth source code you compile.
-Contrast with its complement, `@`, which requires only a single CPU instruction.
+In the absence of any other form of optimization, this sequence appears for *every* occurance of `!` in any Machine Forth source code you compile.
+That's 24 bytes for each and every use of the store instruction.
+If my math is right, I calculate only 5 bytes for Intel's encoding scheme.

+In general, Intel's encoding yields code one-half to one-quarter the size of the equivalent RISC-V software.

+One method to work around this problem is to implement large sequences of instructions as runtime-provided subroutines, which the software then calls with a single `JAL` instruction.
+That drops the space used to, say, 24 to 28 bytes plus another 4 bytes for each additional use.
+Essentially, subroutine-threading.
+However, the compiler now needs to recognize *three* classes of words: true primitives (definitions trivially inlined with `,`), primitives which really aren't but we like to pretend they are (such as `!`), and then colon definitions, which as illustrated above, opens a world of complexity unto itself.
+By my estimate, I'd have to implement just about half of the available "primitives" as pseudo-primitives.

 ## Conclusion

-I've gone over some of the rationale as to why Machine Forth doesn't mesh well with the RISC-V instruction set architecture.
+I like to think I've convinced you that Machine Forth for RISC-V isn't a worthy trade-off.
+I may yet decide to implement a Machine Forth compiler for RISC-V;
+however, alternative languages,
-Alternative languages, such as Lisp or a higher-level dialect of Forth such as ANSI Forth, seem more appropriate for the machine.
+such as a dialect of Lisp or a different dialect of Forth, seem like they're more appropriate for the RISC-V instruction set.
-I will attempt to provide analyses of other language options in the future.
-For now, I will continue to program the RISC-V architecture in hand-crafted assembly language.
+I will attempt to provide analyses of other language options in the future, but only after I continue to program the RISC-V architecture in hand-crafted assembly language.
+Without that experience, I won't know the pain-points unique to RISC-V coding, and thus, what to optimize the language for.